roshandathathri/roshandathathri.github.io/_pages/about.md

 # News

 * Our paper on [Encrypted Vector Arithmetic (EVA) Language and Compiler for Homomorphic Computation](https://roshandathathri.github.io/publication/2020-pldi) was accepted to **PLDI 2020**.
-* Our paper on analyzing massive graph datasets using [Intel Optance DC Persistent Memory](https://roshandathathri.github.io/publication/2020-vldb-2) was accepted to **VLDB 2020** (Read about our work in the [SIGARCH blog](https://www.sigarch.org/using-intel-optane-dc-persistent-memory-for-in-memory-graph-analytics/)).
+* Our paper on analyzing massive graph datasets using [Intel Optance DC Persistent Memory](https://roshandathathri.github.io/publication/2020-vldb-2) was accepted to **PVLDB 13(8) 2020** (Read about our work in the [SIGARCH blog](https://www.sigarch.org/using-intel-optane-dc-persistent-memory-for-in-memory-graph-analytics/)).
-* Our paper on [Pangolin Graph Pattern Mining](https://roshandathathri.github.io/publication/2020-vldb-1) framework on a CPU or GPU was accepted to **VLDB 2020**.
+* Our paper on [Pangolin Graph Pattern Mining](https://roshandathathri.github.io/publication/2020-vldb-1) framework on a CPU or GPU was accepted to **PVLDB 13(8) 2020**.
 * Our work on [GraphAny2Vec Distributed Training of Embeddings using Gluon](http://arxiv.org/abs/1909.03359) is now on arxiv.
 * Our [Graph Analytics on Distributed GPUs](https://roshandathathri.github.io/publication/2020-ipdps) paper was accepted to **IPDPS 2020**.
 * Our work on an [Adaptive Load Balancer on GPUs](https://arxiv.org/abs/1911.09135) is now on arxiv.